Kajlid/Word_predictor/README.md

 - tqdm - for monitoring progress of certain operations

-- tkinter — for the creating GUI

 - numpy — for numerical operations

 - matplotlib - for plotting graphs

-Other standard libraries: sys, os, collections, timeit, math, random.
+Other standard libraries: tkinter, sys, os, collections, timeit, math, random.

 If you don't have any of the packages installed, you can install them via pip or conda, preferably within an environment.
+If you are downloading nltk for the first time, you need to run ```nltk.download('punkt')``` in the codebase to be able to run ```word_tokenize``` in ```Data/data_preparation.py```.

-The LSTM model was trained on a Macbook with an MPS device, but it also supports CUDA.
+The LSTM model was trained on a Macbook with MPS, but it also supports CUDA.

 ## Setup